 Robert Pinsky’s first two terms as United States Poet Laureate were marked by such visible dynamism, and such national enthusiasm in response, that the Library of Congress appointed him to an unprecedented third term.
 Throughout his career, Pinsky has been dedicated to identifying and invigorating poetry’s place in the world.

 As Poet Laureate, Robert Pinsky founded the Favorite Poem Project, in which thousands of Americans — of varying backgrounds, all ages, and from every state — shared their favorite poems.
 The project’s videos, giving voice to the American audience for poetry, demonstrates that, contrary to stereotype, poetry has a vigorous presence in the American cultural landscape.
 The project created two anthologies, Americans' Favorite Poems, and An Invitation to Poetry.
-Other edited anthologies include Singing School: Learning to Read (and Write) Poetry by Studying with the Masters, a unique combination anthology, personal essay and textbook, and The Mind Has Cliffs of Fall: Poetry at the Extremes of Feeling.
+Other edited anthologies include Singing School: Learning to Read (and Write) Poetry by Studying with the Masters, a unique combination anthology, personal essay and textbook, The Mind Has Cliffs of Fall: Poetry at the Extremes of Feeling, and most recently, The Book Of Poetry For Hard Times (W. W. Norton, July 27, 2021), a gathering of poems that cope with the most extreme human emotions.
 He was also editor of The Best of the Best American Poetry, the twenty-fifth volume of the popular Best American Poetry series.

 Elegant and tough, vividly imaginative, Pinsky’s poems have earned praise for their wild musical energy and range.
-He is the author of Sadness and Happiness, An Explanation of America, The Want Bone, First Things to Hand, Gulf Music, Jersey Rain, History of My Heart (winner of the William Carlos Williams Prize), and The Figured Wheel: New and Collected Poems 1966-1996 which was a Pulitzer Prize finalist.
-Selected Poems is a collection that spans his career.
-Most recently he is the author of At the Foundling Hospital.
+He is the author of Sadness and Happiness, An Explanation of America, The Want Bone, First Things to Hand, Gulf Music, Jersey Rain, History of My Heart (winner of the William Carlos Williams Prize), The Figured Wheel: New and Collected Poems 1966-1996 (a Pulitzer Prize finalist), and At the Foundling Hospital.
+A career-spanning collection, Selected Poems, was published 2011.

 Robert Pinsky’s landmark, best-selling translation of The Inferno of Dante received the Los Angeles Times Book Award and the Howard Morton Landon Prize for translation.
 He is also co-translator of The Separate Notebooks, poems by Nobel Prize winner Czeslaw Milosz.
 Pinsky’s prose book, The Life of David, is a lively retelling and examination of the David stories, narrating a wealth of legend as well as scripture.
 Pinsky also wrote the libretto for Tod Machover’s opera Death and the Powers: A Robot Pageant, which premiered in Monaco in fall 2010.
 In March – June 2013, the Shakespeare Theatre Company performed his newly commissioned adaptation and translation of Friedrich Schiller’s Wallenstein.
 Pinsky often performs his poems with eminent jazz musicians, in venues ranging from schools and universities to jazz clubs.
 His CDs PoemJazz and PoemJazz II House Hour, with Grammy-winning pianist Laurence Hobgood, were released by Circumstantial Productions.